 When we bought this house, we knew that the original windows would need to be replaced.
 Other home improvement projects took priority, like rebuilding our dining room after a flood, but the windows were a high priority.
 We knew the value of that project since we replaced the windows in our last home.
 It made such a huge difference.
 Here are the five lessons we learned by replacing our windows.

 Our house was built in 1979 and the original windows seemed like the bare minimum you would need to keep the Southern California weather out.

 Some of the screens were gone or ripped and it took every ounce of strength I had to open most of them.

 They were drafty and did nothing to keep heat in or out of the house.
-I couldn’t open the slider while the baby was sleeping, upstairs, because it was so loud it would wake her up from the deepest of sleeps.
-And that screen, was mostly just propped up.
+I couldn’t open the slider while the baby was sleeping, upstairs, because it was so loud it would wake her up from the deepest of sleep.
+And that screen was mostly just propped up.

 We don’t plan on selling this house anytime soon but knew it would increase the value of our home even in the long term.
 We also had a specific budget in mind and decided that replacement windows were the way to go.

 According to the 2017 Cost vs Value report done by Remodeling magazine, the return on investment for replacing windows with new vinyl ones is over 73%.
 So if I spend $10,000 on this project, I can expect to see $7,300 added to the value of my home.
 I’ll take it.

 2. Get 3 quotes.
 Always get 3 quotes.